Sun and sunburn

 Re-apply to children even more often.

 Sunblock is different to sunscreen.
 Sunblock is opaque and stronger than sunscreen.
 It is able to block most UVA and UVB rays, owing to the ingredients it contains (usually titanium dioxide or zinc oxide).
-As with sunscreen, you should not consider sunblock as an alternative to other strategies for protecting the skin against the sun's harmful rays.
+As with sunscreen, sunblock is to be used in addition to other ways to protect your skin against sun damage.

 More tips for protecting skin from sun damage